UdayLab/PAMI/docs/manual.md

-The user manual for using PAMI library was provided in the below links.
-Key concepts in each link were briefly mentioned below each link to save your valuable time.
+# User Manual
-Please click on the necessary links to know more information.
+Key concepts in each link were briefly mentioned to save your valuable time.
+Click on the necessary links to know more.

 1. [About PAMI](index.html)